goeiebook/creativelab/narrative.md

 ---

-Good observations of the ball began after three days of play.
-Aside from becoming better at manipulating it, I also noted details of it's character.
-Such as the sound when it bounced in different environments. _Splat_ when it landed in a puddle (which also substantially reduced the return energy).
+Discoveries involving the the ball began after three days of play.
+Aside from becoming better at manipulating it, I also noted details of its character.
+Such as the sound made when bounced in different environments. _Splat_ when it landed in a puddle (which also substantially reduced the return energy).
 Long beautiful reverberations when bounced on a sidewalk through a culvert.

 ![spectrogram of a tunnel bounce][tunnelbounce] [youtube](https://youtu.be/8KXGaB3PApY).